celery/celery/docs/getting-started/next-steps.rst

 Signature instances also supports the calling API, which means that they have the ``delay`` and ``apply_async`` methods.

-But there is a difference in that the signature may already have an argument signature specified.
+But there's a difference in that the signature may already have an argument signature specified.
 The ``add`` task takes two arguments, so a signature specifying two arguments would make a complete signature:

 .. code-block:: pycon